jaroddev/learn-ML/README.md

 Using data science library to train a linear regression and a KNN model

+Additional notes:
+ - First notebooks with Jupyter
+ - First ML model training with code (before only no-code was used to do this: orange3 and weka)

 ### bpoc

 Analysis of a csv file which contains informations on elected french parliament members

+Additional notes:
- - Creation of a very basic CLI
+ - Creation of a very basic CLI in python
+ - Used pylint on the parite.py file (quality check)
- -
+ - Very simple graph